SiLab-Bonn/irrad_spectroscopy/README.rst

 two calibrated, radioactive sources, namely 22-Na and 133-Ba.
 The activity reconstruction efficiencies for the tested data sets are tested to be above 90%.
-Furthermore, the ``irrad_spectroscopy.physics.isotope_dose_rate`` function is cross-checked with results from `RadCalculatorPro <http://www.radprocalculator.com/Gamma.aspx>`_ for a handful of isotopes to be in agreement, with a maximum deviation of 20%.
+Furthermore, the ``irrad_spectroscopy.physics.isotope_dose_rate`` function is cross-checked with results from `RadProCalculator <http://www.radprocalculator.com/Gamma.aspx>`_ for a handful of isotopes to be in agreement, with a maximum deviation of 20%.

 .. |test-status| image:: https://github.com/Silab-Bonn/irrad_spectroscopy/actions/workflows/main.yml/badge.svg?branch=development